enoskyeza/practice/README.md

 Interactive Quiz:

 Build an HTML structure for a quiz with multiple-choice questions.
 Write JavaScript code to check answers and display the score when the user submits the quiz.

+Modal Popup:

+Create a button on an HTML page that, when clicked, opens a modal popup with additional content.
+Write JavaScript code to show and hide the modal.